-Fresh Gulf shrimp "cooked" in fresh lime juice are combined with sweet tropical mango and buttery avocado in this sweet and spicy Mango Avocado and Shrimp Ceviche Tostadas recipe...
-It's awesome on a tostada, and a great dip for your favorite tortilla chips!
+Fresh Gulf shrimp "cooked" in fresh lime juice are combined with sweet tropical mango and buttery avocado in this sweet and spicy Shrimp Ceviche Tostadas (aka Tostada Ceviche de Camarón) recipe...
+While my favorite way to serve this ceviche de camarones is on a crispy baked tortilla, it also makes a great dip for your favorite tortilla chips!

 There has never been a shrimp that I've eaten that I haven't been like, 'I am so lucky that I get to eat this.'
 I would eat a shrimp enchilada, shrimp burrito, shrimp cocktail, fried shrimp, shrimp po boy, shrimp gumbo.~~ Isabel Gillies, author and actress